Lenart Regional Gifted Center

-Ted Lenart Regional Gifted Center is located in the West Chatham neighborhood in Chicago, Illinois, United States.
+Ted Lenart Regional Gifted Center is located in the West Chatham neighborhood of Chicago, Illinois.
 Lenart School serves grades K-8 with a selective enrollment program for gifted students.
 The school is part of the Chicago Public Schools (CPS) system.
 Its students are referred to as the Lions.

 Admissions and curriculum

 Lenart, along with Keller and Edison, is one of the three fully dedicated Regional Gifted Centers (RGCs) within the City of Chicago's Public School district.
 The RGCs provide accelerated pace instruction generally up to two years above grade level.
 The RGC curriculum focus is on critical thinking, logical reasoning and general problem solving skills.
 The Lenart curriculum also includes courses in French, Latin and philosophy.
 RGC admission selection is determined by the Chicago Public Schools Office of Academic Enhancement.

 History

 Lenart Regional Gifted Center occupies the facility which once housed Amelia Dunne Hookway School.
 The building, which sits on 10 acres of land, was built in 1928 in the Gothic Revival style which was then popular.
 Inside, it has twelve New Deal era wall murals, four large ones representing historical periods of the United States (conquest, colonization, western expansion and modernity), and eight smaller ones representing local history and entitled "History of Chicago" (1939).
 These murals were commissioned for the school by Illinois Arts and Crafts Projects from Ralph (Ralf) Henricksen under the Works Progress Administration program.